 The District is self-insured for its Workers' Compensation Program.
 Worker's compensation claims paid in Fiscal Years 2001-02, 2002-03, 2003-04, 2004-05 and 2005-06 totaled approximately \$98.6 million, \$110.0 million, \$116.3 million, \$112.4 million and \$96.8 million respectively.
-Such claims are estimated to be approximately \$89.3 million for Fiscal Year 2006-07, excluding adjustments for future claims.
+Such claims for Fiscal Year 2006-07 are estimated at \$86 million based on projections as of February 28, 2007, excluding adjustments for future claims.
+The lower amount of claims is the result of worker's compensation reforms implemented by the State as well as District activities to improve investment earnings on the workers' compensation fund balances, improve third party management of claims and reduce worker's compensation fraud.
 Separate funds are used to account for amounts set aside to pay claims incurred and related expenditures under the respective insurance programs.

 The District has also purchased through the AIG companies a Pollution Legal Liability policy with coverage of \$50 million for each incident with an aggregate of \$100 million (coverage period of August 11, 1999 through August 11, 2019) and a Contractor's Pollution Liability ("CPL") insurance policy with \$50 million of coverage provided per covered site (and \$50 million of coverage in aggregate losses through August 11, 2006).
-The District filed a lawsuit in Los Angeles County Superior Court in March 2006 against AIG alleging the insurance carrier of reneging on its policy.
+The District filed a lawsuit in Los Angeles County Superior Court in March 2006 against AIG alleging the insurance carrier of bad faith for failure to honor claims incurred during the policy period.
 The AIG CPL policy expired on August 11, 2006.
-The District purchased a new CPL policy providing \$30 million of coverage from a combination of carriers.
+The District purchased a new CPL policy providing \$30 million of coverage from a combination of non-AIG carriers.

-The District implemented a second Owner Controlled Insurance Program (OCIP II) covering new construction and renovation projects funded by school bonds on May 1, 2006.
-Under an OCIP, owners provide general liability and workers' compensation insurance coverage to construction contractors.
-Because contractors remove insurance costs from their bids, savings accrue to the owner.
+The District implemented a second Owner Controlled Insurance Program (OCIP II) on May 1, 2006 covering new construction and renovation projects funded by school bonds starting between May 1, 2006 and April 30, 2009.
+Under an OCIP, owners provide general liability and workers' compensation insurance coverage to construction contractors; builders risk and CPL coverage are also provided.
+The benefits derived from the large buying power of an OCIP, along with centralized risk management and safety create savings that accrue to the owner.
 Under the District's OCIP II, workers' compensation coverage with statutory limits, and primary and excess liability coverage with limits of \$102 million have been underwritten by six major insurance carriers.
+Builders risk coverage for projects valued above \$50 million is currently covered under individual policies underwritten by Zurich NA.
 Savings to the District over the next period of the construction program are estimated in the range of approximately \$32-45 million.

 Liabilities for loss and loss adjustment expenses under each program include the accumulation of estimates for losses reported prior to the balance sheet date, estimates of losses incurred but not reported and estimates of expenses for investigating and adjusting reported and unreported losses.
 Such liabilities are estimates of the future expected settlements and are based upon analysis of historical patterns of the number of incurred claims and their values.
 The District believes that, given the inherent variability in any such estimates, the aggregate liabilities are within a reasonable range of adequacy.
 Individual reserves are continually monitored and reviewed, and, as settlements are made or reserves adjusted, differences are reflected in current operations.
-See APPENDIX B - "SELECTED INFORMATION FROM AUDITED FINANCIAL STATEMENTS OF THE DISTRICT FOR THE FISCAL YEAR ENDED JUNE 30, 2006 - Note 9."
+See APPENDIX B - "SELECTED INFORMATION FROM AUDITED FINANCIAL STATEMENTS OF THE DISTRICT FOR THE FISCAL YEAR ENDED JUNE 30, 2006-Note 9."